 Rinsing away any cleaning solution residue is the final step.
 It is important to remove all of the solution from the carpet because the soap can actually attract soil.
 Wet a clean white towel or paper towel with plain water and sponge to rinse away any soapy residue.
 Allow to air dry away from direct heat.
 Vacuum the stained area to lift the carpet fibers.

 For zucchini stains on most upholstery, follow the same cleaning method as for carpets but take extra care not to over-wet the fabric.
-If the upholstery fabric is silk or vintage, consult a professional cleaner to prevent damaging the fabric.
+If the upholstery fabric is silk or vintage, consult a professional cleaner or if you need more stain removal tips to prevent damaging the fabric.